-ALICE Urban Freight Community
+ALICE Digital Urban Freight Community

-The ALICE Urban Freight Community is a member-driven ALICE Community focused on digitalisation and data exchange for urban logistics.
+The ALICE Digital Urban Freight Community is a member-driven ALICE Community focused on digitalisation and data exchange for urban logistics.
 It brings together experts, practitioners and policymakers to improve interoperability, strengthen data governance, and enable more efficient, sustainable and resilient cities.

 In today’s rapidly evolving urban environments, the digitalisation of freight and mobility is essential for creating efficient, sustainable, and resilient cities.
 Digitalisation refers to collecting, processing and integrating data in digital form – from multiple sources, either historical or real-time – to enable efficient monitoring and support decision-making.